Plebanka, Lublin Voivodeship

-Plebanka is a village in the administrative district of Gmina Jarczów, within Tomaszów Lubelski County, Lublin Voivodeship, in eastern Poland.
+Plebanka is a village in the administrative district of Gmina Jarczów, within Tomaszów County, Lublin Voivodeship, in eastern Poland.

 History

 According to the 1921 census, the village had a population of 62, solely Polish by nationality.

 Following the German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany until 1944.
 On 14 April 1944, the Ukrainian Insurgent Army committed a massacre of 57 Poles, men, women and children.